-We used to recommended getting an infant carrier first and then a soft structured carrier once your baby outgrew it, because most structured carriers required the additional purchase of a newborn adapter in order to use them with a young baby (0-6 months), and without the adapter, small babies (0-6 months) tend to get swallowed up.
+We used to recommended getting an newborn carrier first and then upgrading to a soft structured carrier once your baby outgrew it; this was because most structured carriers required the additional purchase of a newborn adapter in order to use them with a young baby (0-6 months), and without the adapter, small babies (0-6 months) tend to get swallowed up.

 1. Original Baby Bjorn ~ $135